Mazda’s new SUV with off-road capabilities to be ready from 2022

 The CX-50 SUV will be produced from January 2022 at the new Mazda-Toyota Manufacturing (MTM) plant in Huntsville, AlabamaTherefore, according to Mazda, it is a product developed for the North American market and aims to inspire its customers to go out and “have more outdoor experiences”.

-This SUV will be equipped as standard with the technology i-Activ All-Wheel Drive (AWD), a fully autonomous and intelligently controlled all-wheel drive system that promises a safer driving.
+This SUV will be equipped as standard with the technology i-Activ All-Wheel Drive (AWD), a fully autonomous and intelligently controlled four-wheel drive system that promises a safer driving.

 It will also include the new Mazda Intelligent Drive Select, also called My-Drive, a system designed to help improve technique and driving more “intelligent”, but taking into account the passengers, because, as the driver drives, the bodies of the occupants move and sway in response to those movements of the vehicle.